- What Personal Information do we collect and hold?

 By supplying us with your Personal Information, you give us permission to disclose your Personal Information to members of the IPH Group and organisations that carry out functions (including marketing functions) on our behalf, or assist us to deliver our services, such as our business associates, contractors, agents or service providers, so that we can assess your likely needs, and contact you from time to time.

-We may contact you to inform you about laws and developments in the field of intellectual property and other products, services, events and resources we think would be of particular interest to you.
+We may contact you to inform you about laws and developments in the field of IP and other products, services, events and resources we think would be of particular interest to you.
 The permission you provide to us is not limited in time.
 You can, however, elect to opt out of receiving correspondence and other marketing materials from us by:

 - by utilising an ‘unsubscribe’ facility on a communication we send to you.